 The basic concept is that you set up a tool in V Carve Pro that has the laser parameters to it (the spot size is the drill bit width).
 Then, you draw in V Carve Pro (or other vectric software) to get the file that you want.
 When you make your G Code, the post processor will change all of the “retract” portions in the file where the spindle moves up to a laser OFF command.
 Viola!

 We have a couple of versions depending on the controller you use.
 Here are the download links:

 (*You need to right click “save link as” to save it versus opening the file… * )

-*Note: This post processor will probably work for a lot of different machine controllers.
+*Note: These post processors will probably work for a lot of different machine controllers.
 If you are having problems, then let us know and we can help modify it for your machine.

 Now we will cover how to set it up.

 1. Set up the Post Processor